-In FY 2021, PHA is proposing a modification to its local FSS Program.
+In FY 2022, PHA will implement the approved change to the employment requirement for the MTW FSS program.
 Specifically, where the head of an FSS household is elderly or disabled, PHA will redefine the employment obligation to allow any other adult in the household to seek and maintain suitable employment during the term of the contract and any extension thereof.
-Under existing program requirements, suitable employment must be maintained by the head of household.
-This change provides families, where the head of household is elderly or disabled, with incentive to participate in FSS and derive benefit from the supportive services and escrow accumulations, while maintaining the requirement for employment within the household.
+Prior to the approval of this change, suitable employment had to be maintained by the head of household.
+Redefining the employment obligation will provide families, where the head of household is elderly or disabled, with incentive to participate in FSS and derive benefit from the supportive services and escrow accumulations, while maintaining the requirement for employment within the household.